Home

 Sapota and Cherimoya Information

 Color of a fruit helps in determining its nutrient content and hence, its nutritional value.
 Therefore, color can considered as an important factor of Sapota and Cherimoya Information.
 Sapota is found in shades of dark green, green-yellow and orange green and Cherimoya is found in shades of green and yellow.
 Get Sapota vs Cherimoya characteristics comparison of the basis of properties like their taste, texture, color, size, seasonal availability and much more!
 Sapota belongs to Berry category whereas Cherimoya belongs to Tropical category.
-Sapota originated in Central America, North America and Unknown while Cherimoya originated in Ecuador.
+Sapota originated in Central America and North America while Cherimoya originated in Ecuador.

 Sapota and Cherimoya Varieties